joseriveramoreno-esp-research/massage-therapy-corpus/README.md

 This repository contains the complete empirical data assets for the case study analyzing register variation in Massage Therapy (MT) education and professional discourse.
-By utilizing the provided text datasets and corpus outputs across our specialized branches, researchers can fully replicate, verify, and audit all statistical findings, log-likelihood profiles, and n-gram matrices presented in the main paper.Repository & Branch ArchitectureThe structural assets of this study are partitioned directly into the following branch locations underneath this main directory:
+By utilizing the provided text datasets and corpus outputs across our specialized branches, researchers can fully replicate, verify, and audit all statistical findings, log-likelihood profiles, and n-gram matrices presented in the main paper.

-### Contents
+### Repository & Branch Architecture (Contents)

+The structural assets of this study are partitioned directly into the following branch locations underneath this main directory:

 - `oral/` – Contains the raw instructional spoken transcripts (.txt) compiled from video media and classroom tutorials.
 (YouTube sources)
 - `written/` – Contains the 10 preprocessed full-text clinical reference texts (.txt) utilized for the written register baseline